damianoognissanti/bbl/README.md

 Since this install doesn't use libinput or libeudev we need Xorg drivers for the keyboard and mouse.
 Unfortunately the nix package won't build since these driver have been phased out.

-They still exist for Debian though, so let's grab them there.
+They still exist for Debian though (do adjust the links and checksums if they are too old), so let's grab them there.

 Change user to root (you will copy the files to folders which the regular user can't write to).
 ```